- User Community

 User Working Group

-LANCE is reviewed and supported by a User Working Group (UWG) whose members reflect the various user communities served by LANCE as well as representatives of the Science Teams for the five LANCE instruments.
+LANCE is reviewed and supported by a User Working Group (UWG) whose members reflect the various user communities served by LANCE.
 The group is chaired by Miguel Román, Program Director of The Earth from Space Institute (EfSI), an institute of the Universities Space Research Association (USRA).
 Miguel has take over from Professor Chris Justice (Chair of the Department of Geographical Sciences, University of Maryland) who was chair for 10 Years.
 The UWG meets at least once per year to review the status of LANCE operations and development activities and to provide guidance concerning future upgrades suggested by the user communities and the LANCE elements.
 Details of the responsibilities of the UWG are given in the User Working Group (UWG) Charter.

 More information about the User Working Group can be found on the LANCE wiki.

 Working Group (UWG) Charter

 The Land, Atmosphere Near real-time Capability for EOS (LANCE) User Working Group (UWG) shall be responsible for providing guidance and recommendations concerning a broad range of topics related to the LANCE system, capabilities, and services.
 In these regards, the UWG shall be responsible for representing the broad needs of the LANCE applications user communities.
 In addition the UWG members shall have close ties with the various Science Teams for the instruments included in LANCE.
 Any recommendation by the UWG shall not constitute an implementation instruction but shall indicate that NASA's Earth Science Data and Information System (ESDIS) should engage NASA Headquarters concerning the feasibility and cost of implementation.
 Final authority shall rest with the latter.